This is Part 2 in a 2-part series. Read Part 1 here.

 On Wednesday, we introduced the importance of cultural fluency—a nuanced knowledge of global markets that transcends translation—and the critical role it plays in generating brand trust, and increasing engagement, conversion and revenue for companies entering new markets online.

 Today, we pick up our conversation with Omar El Ali, a Global Online Strategist for MotionPoint's Global Growth team.
-We'll explore how cultural fluency informs best practices for localized social media marketing, conversion rate optimization, and more.
+We'll explore how cultural fluency informs best practices for localised social media marketing, conversion rate optimisation, and more.

 "Regardless of what country we might hail from, it's human nature to share information, stories and experiences," Omar says.
 "Long ago, we used to do this around the glow of the campfire.
 Now we do it around the glow of our smartphones and laptops."

 Naturally, most of this sharing is unfolding on social media.
 As in Western markets, worldwide social media adoption rates are skyrocketing.
 For instance: there are now over 2.2 billion active social media users worldwide—a global penetration rate of nearly one-third.
 That rate will increase by nearly 25% by 2018.

 With the American market successfully conquered, Facebook is aggressively expanding into overseas markets.
 The network adds a half-million users every day; nearly 85% of its users are live in markets beyond North America.

 Research suggests that mobile users in the Asia-Pacific region are driving much of the most recent social-network adoption.
 East Asian markets lead the world in number of new Internet users, with South Asia coming in second.
 Even in mature overseas markets, social media rules supreme.
 According to a government survey, nearly 60% of the Japanese population are social media users.
 (Of those who own smartphones, over 90% access social networks through their mobile devices.)